What is Autism Spectrum Disorder

 divides the symptoms into two categories, which are:

 In children with ASD, we can see difficulty in maintaining eye contact, not responding to their name, difficulty in displaying their emotions or giving appropriate reactions, not engaging in certain childhood interactive games, not sharing their interests with others, using few to no hand gestures and difficulty in understanding emotions and voice tone of people around them.
 In addition to these, children with ASD might have difficulty in understanding their own emotions or expressing their emotions.
 As autistic children start talking, they might have a very different tone of talking, sometimes like singing a song or even robotic type.
 They might also have very limited speaking and language skills.
 They might be more comfortable about speaking a certain topic in which they are interested in but have difficulty with other conversations.

 Restricted or repetitive patterns of activities or behavior

-The diagnosis of ASD can be a little difficult as there is no blood test which can show the results.
+The diagnosis of ASD can be a little difficult as there is no blood test that can show the results.
 Experts look at the developmental details of the child for diagnostic clarifications.
 In children where the warning signs of ASD are noticed, developmental monitoring becomes an active and ongoing process to notice any changes which is followed by developmental screening, which helps in keeping a closer look to a child’s developmental milestones.
-The later part of the diagnosis involves several screenings, psychological evaluations and genetic tests which can confirm the diagnosis of Autism Spectrum Disorder.
+The later part of the diagnosis involves several screenings, psychological evaluations, and genetic tests which can confirm the diagnosis of Autism Spectrum Disorder.